 - How can I move forward in alignment?

-If your intuition feels noisy lately, you may also enjoy reading Pineal Gland Activation and Synchronicity Numbers to explore how inner awareness and symbolic pattern recognition can strengthen spiritual practice.
+Hold the deck with presence Touch the cards.
+Shuffle slowly.
+Let your body relax.
+Notice your thoughts.
+If your intuition feels noisy lately, you may also enjoy reading Pineal Gland Activation and the Synchronicity Numbers Meaning Guide to explore how inner awareness and symbolic pattern recognition can strengthen spiritual practice.
+7 Simple Steps to Read Tarot Intuitively 1.
+Ask one clear question Tarot responds better when your energy is focused.
+Instead of asking, “What is happening with my whole life?” try asking:

 - What energy surrounds my love life right now?